chmerdon/GradientRobustMultiPhysics.jl/docs/src/pdeoperators.md

 ## Purpose

-The PDE consists of PDEOperators characterising some feature of the model (like friction, convection, exterior forces etc.), they describe the continuous weak form of the PDE.
+The PDEDescription consists of PDEOperators characterising some feature of the model (like friction, convection, exterior forces, optimality conditions etc.) and describe the continuous weak form of the PDE.
+They can be separated roughly into two categories: linear operators and nonlinear operators.

 ```@docs
 GradientRobustMultiPhysics.PDEOperator
 ```

-The following table lists all available operators and physics-motivated constructors for them.
+The following table lists all available operators and available physics-motivated constructors for them (besides the abstract main constructor).
 Click on them or scroll down to find out more details.

 | Main constructors                   | Special constructors                     | Mathematically                                                                                                 |
 | :---------------------------------- | :--------------------------------------- | :------------------------------------------------------------------------------------------------------------- |